grokify/ringcentral-sdk-csharp-simple/README.md

 ## Installation

-For now, add the directory tree to your project via the file system and then add the `Client.cs` and `Model.cs` files to your project via Visual Studio.
+For now, just add the `Client.cs` and `Model.cs` files to your project via Visual Studio.

 ## Quickstart